BitcoinDesign/Guide/guide/payments/request.md

 </div>

-Some other invoice expiry design considerations to consider include; Allowing advanced users to set their own custom expiration times in the settings.
-Or make invoice expirations a thing of the past and adopt static [Bolt 12](https://bolt12.org/) offers in your application.
-Offers are not yet a BOLT or widely supported by wallets so interoperability will be an issue adopting it.
+Another design considerations could include allowing users to set their own custom expiration times in the settings.
+Or alternatively, invoice expirations could be made a thing of the past via the adoption of static [Bolt 12](https://bolt12.org/) offers in your application.
+Offers are not yet an accepted standard, or widely supported by wallets, so interoperability will be an issue when adopting it.

 ### Address types